danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 An argument could be made that this is a useful interview technique for a junior engineer, as a recent computer science or bootcamp graduate may not have significant real world experience.
 There may be some truth to this, but even so, I recall as a junior, being struck by just how different the actual demands of an engineering job were from school assignments.
 </p>
 <p>
 For example, one of my first work tasks was to integrate an affiliates program into a major retailer's e-commerce system.
-This involved discussions with the marketing team to determine what they actually needed, reading documentation from the affiliates vendor to understand the integration options, discussions with the operations team to determine potential performance impacts, analysis of the database to determine what changes were required to the data model, analysis of the codebase to determine where to hook in the new code, and of course, some actual coding of the solution.
+This involved discussions with the marketing team to determine what they actually needed, reading documentation from the affiliates vendor to understand the integration options, discussions with the operations team to determine potential performance impacts, analysis of the database to determine what changes were required to the data model, analysis of a large code base and framework to determine where to hook in the new code, and of course, some actual coding of the solution.
 The biggest challenge was figuring out what to build and how to integrate into the existing code base.
 </p>
 </aside>

 <aside class="markdown-aside">
-Some more discussion on Leetcode style interviewing can be found on <a class="markdown-link" href="https://www.reddit.com/r/cscareerquestions/comments/pbyn4v/comment/haf88zj/">Reddit Career Questions</a> and this <a class="markdown-link" href="https://syntax.fm/show/781/potluck-the-value-of-typescript-vue-vs-svelte-leetcode/">Syntax podcast</a> episode at 36:15.
+Some more discussion on LeetCode style interviewing can be found on <a class="markdown-link" href="https://www.reddit.com/r/cscareerquestions/comments/pbyn4v/comment/haf88zj/">Reddit Career Questions</a> and this <a class="markdown-link" href="https://syntax.fm/show/781/potluck-the-value-of-typescript-vue-vs-svelte-leetcode/">Syntax podcast</a> episode at 36:15.
 </aside>

 ### Time Pressure